Action selection: Symbolic approaches

 Early in the history of artificial intelligence, it was assumed that the best way for an agent to choose what to do next would be to compute a probably optimal plan, and then execute that plan.
 This led to the physical symbol system hypothesis, that a physical agent that can manipulate symbols is necessary and sufficient for intelligence.
 Many software agents still use this approach for action selection.
-It normally requires describing all sensor readings, the world, all of ones actions and all of one's goals in some form of predicate logic.
-Critics of this approach complain that it is too slow for real-time planning and that, despite the proofs, it is still unlikely to produce optimal plans because reducing descriptions of reality to logic is a process prone to errors.
+It normally requires describing all sensor readings, the world, all of one's actions and all of one's goals in some form of predicate logic.
+Critics of this approach rightly argue that it is too slow for real-time planning and that, despite the proofs, it is unlikely to produce optimal plans because reducing descriptions of reality to logic is prone to error.

 Satisficing is a decision-making strategy that attempts to meet criteria for adequacy, rather than identify an optimal solution.
 A satisficing strategy may often, in fact, be (near) optimal if the costs of the decision-making process itself, such as the cost of obtaining complete information, are considered in the outcome calculus.

 Goal driven architectures – In these symbolic architectures, the agent's behavior is typically described by a set of goals.
 Each goal can be achieved by a process or an activity, which is described by a prescripted plan.
 The agent must just decide which process to carry on to accomplish a given goal.
 The plan can expand to subgoals, which makes the process slightly recursive.
 Technically, more or less, the plans exploit condition-rules.
 These architectures are reactive or hybrid.
 Classical examples of goal-driven architectures are implementable refinements of belief-desire-intention architecture like JAM or IVE.

 Distributed approaches

 In contrast to the symbolic approach, distributed systems of action selection actually have no one "box" in the agent that decides the next action.
 At least in their idealized form, distributed systems have many modules running in parallel and determining the best action based on local expertise.
-In these idealized systems, overall coherence is expected to emerge somehow, possibly through careful design of the interacting components.
+In these idealized systems, overall coherence is expected to emerge, possibly through careful design of the interacting components.
 This approach is often inspired by artificial neural networks research.
-In practice, there is almost always some centralized system determining which module is "the most active" or has the most salience.
-There is evidence real biological brains also have such executive decision systems which evaluate which of the competing systems deserves the most attention, or more properly, has its desired actions disinhibited.